A lack of quality sleep is bad for your health, plain and simple. Thatâ€™s something we all know, most of us through our own experiences.

 Watch your caffeine/theine intake

-That last cup of late afternoon coffee or that extra drink after dinner are likely to affect your sleep patterns.
+That last cup of late afternoon coffee, black and green tea, or that extra drink after dinner are likely to affect your sleep patterns.
 Instead of coffee, try some herbal tea, or ask yourself if that last drink is necessary.
 You might find that the less you indulge, the better youâ€™ll sleep.

 Get moving and exercise